ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ## Trust Token API

-The Trust Token API {{TRUST}} has been devised as a generic API for providing Privacy Pass functionality in the browser setting.
+The Trust Token API {{TrustTokenAPI}} has been devised as a generic API for providing Privacy Pass functionality in the browser setting.
 The API is intended to be implemented directly into browsers so that server's can directly trigger the Privacy Pass workflow.